-The San Diego County Recorder’s records may show information regarding recorded easements, lis pendens, liens, etc. on a property that can be researched online by clicking here, or in person at the Downtown office at 1600 Pacific Highway, Room 103, San Diego, CA 92101.
+The San Diego County Recorder’s records may show information regarding recorded easements, lis pendens, liens, etc. on a property that can be researched online on the Recorder's website or in person at the Downtown office at 1600 Pacific Highway, Room 103, San Diego, CA 92101.

 You will need to research liens on the properties to determine if the properties are encumbered with foreclosed or unforeclosed street debt, irrigation assessments, income tax liens, abatement or nuisance liens that are not included in the defaulted taxes or 2019-20 tax bills.
 Purchase at a tax sale may or may not discharge these types of obligations.
 The San Diego County Treasurer-Tax Collector’s office does not provide advice as to the dischargeability of liens or other obligations recorded against a property or property owner.
 It is the responsibility of the purchaser to research all matters relevant to his or her decision to purchase.